sseering/AdventOfCode/README.md

 # AdventOfCode

-Me solving https://adventofcode.com/ programming challenges.
+Solving https://adventofcode.com/ programming challenges.
 Sometimes working on the challenges to learn new programming languages.
 Sometimes working on the challenges to learn CS algorithms.
+Sometimes just for fun.

 ## Progress over the years: